kabaskill/channel-strip-extension/README.md

-# Audio Expert Chrome Extension
+# Channel Strip Chrome Extension

-A Chrome extension that provides professional-grade audio controls for any webpage with audio/video content.
+A Chrome extension for manipulating audio playback with various effect.

-## Features
+## Features - more on the way

 The extension provides a complete audio processing chain:

 - **3-Band Parametric EQ**: Control low, mid, and high frequencies with adjustable frequency points
 - **Volume Control**: Precise volume control (0-100%)
 - **Gain Boost**: Amplification up to 5x
-- **Dynamic Compressor**: Professional dynamics processing with threshold, ratio, attack, release, and knee controls
+- **Dynamic Compressor**: Professional dynamics processing with threshold, ratio, attack and release controls
+- **Pitch Shifter**: Transpose playing audio by semitones

-## Installation
+## Installation - Local only for now

 1. Clone the repository
 2. Run `npm install` to install dependencies